'Vision Zero' Road Safety Strategy 2024 to 2035

 3.3

-The Surrey RoadSafe Partnership Vision Zero Road Safety Strategy adopts the five pillars in the Safe System approach.
-It has been developed collaboratively by the organisations in the Partnership who are responsible for improving road safety in Surrey.
-The work under these pillars will be underpinned by data, research evidence and evaluation so we know what is working and what we need to do to reduce road casualties.
+The Surrey RoadSafe Vision Zero Road Safety Strategy adopts the five components in the Safe System approach.
+It has been developed collaboratively by the organisations in the partnership who are responsible for improving road safety in Surrey.
+The work under these components will be underpinned by data, research evidence and evaluation so we know what is working and what we need to do to reduce road casualties.

 A Safe System approach puts people at its centre.